-Google Analytics is a free website analysis tool that provides details about your website or mobile app traffic.
+Google Analytics is a website analysis tool that provides details about your website or mobile app traffic.
 It is the most widely used web analytics service on the Internet.
-We Communications uses Google Analytics data to check on the health of our website, development marketing strategies and site improvements.
+University Communications & Marketing uses Google Analytics data to check on the health of our website, development marketing strategies and site improvements.

-Campbell University administrative department web contributors and administrators may request monthly/quarterly email reports.
+Campbell University administrative department web contributors and administrators may request monthly/quarterly email reports or analytics dashboard access.

 - Video Tutorials | Tutorial videos for Google Analytics